naninovel/docs/docs/en/faq/index.md

 ## Is it possible to embed a mini-game into Naninovel?

 Sure, you can "inject" any custom logic into the default Naninovel flow.
 In many cases, however, this will require using the engine's C# API (via either writing custom C# scripts or using a [visual scripting](/guide/samples#visual-scripting) solution).
-Check the [engine services guide](/guide/engine-services) for the list of available open APIs, which allows interaction with the engine; you may also make use of [state outsourcing](/guide/state-management#custom-state), [custom actor implementations](/guide/custom-actor-implementations) and [custom commands](/guide/custom-commands) in the process.
+Check the [engine services guide](/guide/engine-services) for the list of available open APIs, which allow interaction with the engine; you may also make use of [state outsourcing](/guide/state-management#custom-state), [custom actor implementations](/guide/custom-actor-implementations) and [custom commands](/guide/custom-commands) in the process.

 ## Does it support a specific language?

 Naninovel can work with any language, but to display text in some languages, you'll need a compatible font.
-Consult "Fonts" section of the [localization guide](/guide/localization#fonts) for more info.
+Consult the "Fonts" section of the [localization guide](/guide/localization#fonts) for more info.

 ## Will I get access to the source code when I buy Naninovel?

 All the Unity-related sources are available in the distributed package.
-Common Naninovel modules are precompiled into dynamic assembly with sources hosted on a [private GitHub repository](https://github.com/naninovel/engine) which you can access after [registering your license](https://naninovel.com/register).
+Common Naninovel modules are precompiled into a dynamic assembly with sources hosted on a [private GitHub repository](https://github.com/naninovel/engine) which you can access after [registering your license](https://naninovel.com/register).

 ## What are the legal usage terms and conditions?